Are you interested in turning job interviews into job offers?

 First of all, no two job interviews are the same, so you can’t plan exactly how the discussion will go, but it’s necessary to have a strategy.
-It is imperative that you face the conversation as a selling meeting; meaning building personal chemistry and establishing an open dialogue for free information exchange.
-Success is not necessarily what you say, but how you say it.
+Face the conversation as a sales meeting.
+Build personal chemistry and establish an open dialogue for free information exchange.
+Success is not necessarily what you say but how you say it.

 Research the Company

-If you do your homework before the interview you have a substantial advantage over the others; many candidates will fail to do this.
-Think about it this way, aren’t you impressed when someone is interested in you and knows some of the highlights in your career?
+If you do your homework before the interview, you have a substantial advantage over the others; many candidates will fail to do this.
+Think about it this way, aren’t you impressed when someone is interested in you and knows some of your career highlights?